bsblabs/embed-for-vaadin/README.md

 ## 0.5

-- #15: Fixed development header that enabled by default while doc states it is optional
+- #15: Fixed development header that was enabled by default while doc states it is optional
 - #14: Updated to Tomcat 7.0.32
 - #13: Updated to Vaadin 7 beta3
 - #11: Updated to Vaadin 7 beta2